The 20 Best Branchiootorenal Syndrome Doctors in Japan

 Kobe, JP

-Kazumoto Iijima practices in Kobe, Japan.
+Kazumoto Iijima practices practicing medicine in Kobe, Japan.
 Iijima is rated as a Distinguished expert by MediFind in the treatment of Branchiootorenal Syndrome.
-Their top areas of expertise are Nephrotic Syndrome, Alport Syndrome, Autosomal Recessive Polycystic Kidney Disease, Kidney Transplant, and Tissue Biopsy.
+They are also highly rated in 78 other conditions, according to our data.
+Their clinical expertise encompasses Nephrotic Syndrome, Alport Syndrome, Autosomal Recessive Polycystic Kidney Disease, Kidney Transplant, and Tissue Biopsy.

 Distinguished in Branchiootorenal Syndrome